PazziV/Unity-Tutorial-Test/README.md

 **Nice Time to Commit 👁️👁️**

 ## Making our first Enemy
-> Since we are charting new territory we will make a new Branch <br>
+Since we are charting new territory we will make a new Branch

-> And to make it GameJam-realisitc we are gonna cosplay another programmer who worked at the enemy at the same time our Player programmer and branch from main. <br> <br>
+And to make it GameJam-realisitc we are gonna cosplay another programmer who worked at the enemy at the same time our Player programmer and branch from main.
-> Same with the Player, make a new Test Scene, make a prefab, give him some funny texture and so on.<br>
+Same with the Player, make a new Test Scene, make a prefab, give him some funny texture and so on.

-> **Nice Time to Commit 👁️👁️**<br>
+**Nice Time to Commit 👁️👁️**

-> Next up, how about making the Enemy move Towards a specific position that we could later on replace with the Player position.<br>
+Next up, how about making the Enemy move Towards a specific position that we could later on replace with the Player position.
->So once again, make a Folder for Scripts -> Enemy and make a new MonoBehaviour.<br>
+So once again, make a Folder for Scripts -> Enemy and make a new `MonoBehaviour`.

-> Alright the Code looks like this:
+Alright the Code looks like this:
 ```C#
     [SerializeField] Vector3 PlayerPosition;
     [SerializeField] float Speed;